sagemathinc/cocalc_tutorial/handson/lab05.md

 ![bell](./assets/instructor_notification.png)

-If you click on the bell icon, you will see all the notifications along with an icon identifying the file/instance that was modified, and who changed it.
+If you click on the bell icon, you will see all the notifications along with an icon identifying the file that was modified, and who changed it.

 ![notifications](./assets/notifications.png)